 - The Age Discrimination Act protects individuals from discrimination based on their age.

-- The Genetic Information Non-discrimination Act prevents employers from using employees' genetic information to make employment decisions such as hiring and firing.
+- The Genetic Information The Non-Discrimination Act bars employers from using genetic info in hiring or firing.

 - The Equal Pay Act mandates that employers cannot pay different salaries to employees who do the same work based on their gender.

-No federal laws are currently in place to prevent discrimination based on an individual's gender identity or sexual orientation.
+No federal laws prevent discrimination based on gender identity or sexual orientation.

 The authority for administering and enforcing these laws lies with the U.S. Equal Employment Opportunity Commission (EEOC) [2].